amit08255/javascript-tdd/README.md

 * Do not test internals of your component such as states.
 Your tests must be independent of internal working of your components.

+* Your components should be independent and should not depend on other components of modules.

 ## Organizing test files

 Organizing test files are important in order to make things easier.
 Create **__tests__** directory in your project root directory.
 Inside **__tests__** directory create two sub-directories - **specs** and **unit** where **specs** directory will contain integration test files with extension - **.spec.js** and **unit** directory will contain unit test files with extension - **.test.js**